Craft Beer Guide to Vancouver

 Craft Beer Guide Vancouver

-Four Winds is far out – really far out.
+Four Winds is far out – far out.
 We got to know Four Winds in the liquor shops when we were getting craft beer for our road trip and along the way we tried to find new Four Winds beers in shops.
-It is fair to say that this is our favourite brewery.
-When we returned our RV, we quickly drove by the taproom to see whether they had beers we hadn’t tried.
+It is fair to say that this is our favorite brewery.
+When we returned to our RV, we quickly drove by the taproom to see whether they had beers we hadn’t tried.

 This brewery is located near Main Street as well.
 The place is rather small and looks very clean and bright for a taproom.
 Unfortunately, we didn’t manage to get in as it was too busy, but it can’t miss on this list as we heard good stories about it.